elatov/elatov.github.io/_posts/2013-04-18-load-balancing-iis-sites-with-nlb.md

     nlbmgr

-That will launch the &#8220;Network Load Balancing Manager&#8221;:
+That will launch the "Network Load Balancing Manager":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-started.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-started.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-started.png" alt="nlbmgr started Load Balancing IIS Sites with NLB" width="764" height="533" class="alignnone size-full wp-image-8178" title="Load Balancing IIS Sites with NLB" /></a>

-Then from the Menu Bar go to &#8220;Cluster&#8221; -> &#8220;New&#8221;:
+Then from the Menu Bar go to "Cluster" -> "New":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlb_mgr_cluster_new_g.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlb_mgr_cluster_new_g.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlb_mgr_cluster_new_g.png" alt="nlb mgr cluster new g Load Balancing IIS Sites with NLB" width="764" height="532" class="alignnone size-full wp-image-8179" title="Load Balancing IIS Sites with NLB" /></a>

-In the &#8220;New Cluster&#8221; wizard enter the first IIS Server&#8217;s hostname (in my case it was &#8216;iis-1&#8242;) for the host field and click on &#8220;Connect&#8221;.
+In the "New Cluster" wizard enter the first IIS Server's hostname (in my case it was 'iis-1') for the host field and click on "Connect".
 After you hit connect it will connect to the IIS server and provide a list of available interfaces on the Web Server.
 Choose the primary interface (192.168.250.47):

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-ints-from-host.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-ints-from-host.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-ints-from-host.png" alt="nlbmgr ints from host Load Balancing IIS Sites with NLB" width="469" height="437" class="alignnone size-full wp-image-8180" title="Load Balancing IIS Sites with NLB" /></a>

-After you click &#8220;Next&#8221; you will see the &#8220;Host Parameters&#8221; window, you can leave all the default options here:
+After you click "Next" you will see the "Host Parameters" window, you can leave all the default options here:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_host_params.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_host_params.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_host_params.png" alt="nlbmgr host params Load Balancing IIS Sites with NLB" width="472" height="437" class="alignnone size-full wp-image-8181" title="Load Balancing IIS Sites with NLB" /></a>

-Click &#8220;Next&#8221; and it will take you to the &#8220;Cluster IP Addresses&#8221; screen:
+Click "Next" and it will take you to the "Cluster IP Addresses" screen:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-cluster-ips.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-cluster-ips.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr-cluster-ips.png" alt="nlbmgr cluster ips Load Balancing IIS Sites with NLB" width="470" height="437" class="alignnone size-full wp-image-8182" title="Load Balancing IIS Sites with NLB" /></a>

-From here click &#8220;Add&#8221; and enter the IP that will be used as the &#8220;Cluster&#8221; IP address.
+From here click "Add" and enter the IP that will be used as the "Cluster" IP address.
 In my case it was 192.168.250.51:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_add_ip-ad.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_add_ip-ad.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_add_ip-ad.png" alt="nlbmgr add ip ad Load Balancing IIS Sites with NLB" width="361" height="292" class="alignnone size-full wp-image-8183" title="Load Balancing IIS Sites with NLB" /></a>

-Click &#8220;OK&#8221;, then click &#8220;Next&#8221;, and you will get to the &#8220;Cluster Parameters&#8221; page.
-On this screen fill in the &#8220;Full Internet Name&#8221; of the cluster (cluster.elatov.local) and leave the Operation Mode in **Unicast** (any mode will work as long as the cluster can converge).
+Click "OK", then click "Next", and you will get to the "Cluster Parameters" page.
+On this screen fill in the "Full Internet Name" of the cluster (cluster.elatov.local) and leave the Operation Mode in **Unicast** (any mode will work as long as the cluster can converge).

-If you select *Multicast* mode your upstream switch will have to support multicast. *Unicast* doesn&#8217;t require any configuration on the upstream switch but does require two Network Interfaces.
+If you select *Multicast* mode your upstream switch will have to support multicast. *Unicast* doesn't require any configuration on the upstream switch but does require two Network Interfaces.
 The reason for this has to do with how NLB operates.
-When the primary Network Interfaces are setup to be part of an NLB cluster they actually won&#8217;t be able to talk to each other with those interfaces.
+When the primary Network Interfaces are setup to be part of an NLB cluster they actually won't be able to talk to each other with those interfaces.
 So we need a second interface on a network that has access to the primary network (the easiest way to accomplish that is put it on the same subnet).
 More information regarding the Cluster operation modes can be seen in <a href="http://technet.microsoft.com/en-us/library/bb742455.aspx" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://technet.microsoft.com/en-us/library/bb742455.aspx']);">this</a> Microsoft article, from that article:

-> Network Load Balancing&#8217;s unicast mode has the side effect of disabling communication between cluster hosts using the cluster adapters.
+> Network Load Balancing's unicast mode has the side effect of disabling communication between cluster hosts using the cluster adapters.
 Since outgoing packets for another cluster host are sent to the same MAC address as the sender, these packets are looped back within the sender by the network stack and never reach the wire.
 This limitation can be avoided by adding a second network adapter card to each cluster host.
 In this configuration, Network Load Balancing is bound to the network adapter on the subnet that receives incoming client requests, and the other adapter is typically placed on a separate, local subnet for communication between cluster hosts and with back-end file and database servers.
 Network Load Balancing only uses the cluster adapter for its heartbeat and remote control traffic.

-Here is how my &#8220;Cluster Parameters&#8221; screen looked like:
+Here is how my "Cluster Parameters" screen looked like:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_clus_params_filled_out.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_clus_params_filled_out.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_clus_params_filled_out.png" alt="nlbmgr clus params filled out Load Balancing IIS Sites with NLB" width="469" height="438" class="alignnone size-full wp-image-8184" title="Load Balancing IIS Sites with NLB" /></a>

-After you click &#8220;Next&#8221; you will see the &#8220;Port Rules&#8221; screen:
+After you click "Next" you will see the "Port Rules" screen:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_port_rules.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_port_rules.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_port_rules.png" alt="nlbmgr port rules Load Balancing IIS Sites with NLB" width="471" height="437" class="alignnone size-full wp-image-8185" title="Load Balancing IIS Sites with NLB" /></a>

-If you click &#8220;Edit&#8221; it will show you the default rule set:
+If you click "Edit" it will show you the default rule set:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_edit_port_rule.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_edit_port_rule.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_edit_port_rule.png" alt="nlbmgr edit port rule Load Balancing IIS Sites with NLB" width="361" height="444" class="alignnone size-full wp-image-8186" title="Load Balancing IIS Sites with NLB" /></a>

-By default it&#8217;s setup to load balance all the ports &#8220;0-65535&#8243; and that will work for our setup.
+By default it's setup to load balance all the ports "0-65535" and that will work for our setup.
 If you wanted to be pedantic you could create one rule to only balance port 80, but the default is okay.
 Now the *Affinity* setting is noteworthy, cause it basically decides how the load balancing occurs. <a href="http://technet.microsoft.com/en-us/library/cc778263%28v=ws.10%29.aspx" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://technet.microsoft.com/en-us/library/cc778263%28v=ws.10%29.aspx']);">This</a> Microsoft article explains the different modes, here are the important excerpts:

 > *   The **None** option specifies that multiple connections from the same client IP address can be handled by different cluster hosts (no client affinity).
 In order to allow Network Load Balancing to properly handle IP fragments, you should avoid using None when selecting UDP or Both for your protocol setting.
 > *   The **Single** option specifies that Network Load Balancing should direct multiple requests from the same client IP address to the same cluster host.
 This is the default setting for affinity.
 > *   **Class C** affinity specifies that Network Load Balancing direct multiple requests from the same TCP/IP Class C address range to the same cluster host.

-Both of the IIS Servers weren&#8217;t using any sessions so the *Affinity* didn&#8217;t really matter in my setup, so I left the default &#8220;Single&#8221; option.
-At this point we are ready to click &#8220;Finish&#8221; and as soon as we do we will see the first Node getting added to the cluster.
-If it&#8217;s successful we will see the following:
+Both of the IIS Servers weren't using any sessions so the *Affinity* didn't really matter in my setup, so I left the default "Single" option.
+At this point we are ready to click "Finish" and as soon as we do we will see the first Node getting added to the cluster.
+If it's successful we will see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_node1_added.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_node1_added.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_node1_added.png" alt="nlbmgr node1 added Load Balancing IIS Sites with NLB" width="760" height="526" class="alignnone size-full wp-image-8187" title="Load Balancing IIS Sites with NLB" /></a>

 Now to add the second node.
-Right click on the cluster and select &#8220;Add Host To Cluster&#8221;:
+Right click on the cluster and select "Add Host To Cluster":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_add_host_to_cluster_g.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_add_host_to_cluster_g.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_add_host_to_cluster_g.png" alt="nlbmgr add host to cluster g Load Balancing IIS Sites with NLB" width="762" height="532" class="alignnone size-full wp-image-8215" title="Load Balancing IIS Sites with NLB" /></a>